Thursday, September 8, 2016

 REIK, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The music score of “No Manches Frida” is excellent, it has some original songs composed by the renowned and talented Mexican pop-band REIK (who also appeared in the movie).
+The music score of “No Manches Frida” is excellent.
+It has some original songs composed by the renowned and talented Mexican pop band REIK (who also appeared in the movie).

 Technically, the movie is well made - the colors are sharp, the editing is fast, the sound is good, and the finishing product is excellent (including credits, publicity, and image).
-Those elements made up for the problems with the story, script adaptation, directing, and of course, acting.
+Those elements made up for the problems with the story, script adaptation, directing, and acting.

 Omar Chaparro, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016